 Price: $10 at the door or free to Friends of Clean Lakes.
 Become a Friend today!

-Yahara 101 is held both indoors and outdoors (weather permitting) on the lake patio of the Verex Plaza building, where the offices of the Clean Lakes Alliance are located.
+Yahara 101 is held both indoors and outdoors (weather permitting) in the Wine Room of The Statehouse at The Edgewater — our new location for the series.
 Come at 7:30 a.m. for a meet-and-greet and to enjoy your coffee, pastries, and fruit.
 The program begins at 8 a.m., and class is dismissed by 9 a.m.

 If you already are a Friend of Clean Lakes (minimum $35 donation/year), then admission is free.
 If you are not a Friend yet, admission is $10 per event.
 Registration for each event is required for all attendees.